"You must look perfectly happy and relaxed in your clothes which must appear part of you rather than a wardrobe you have donned."

 Known primarily for his clean, casual attire, much can be learnt from Steve McQueen’s style.
 He knew how to blend masculinity with elegance and embraced three-piece suits, accessorised to perfection with a natural, messy pocket square of course.

-The forefather of menswear as we know it, Beau Brummell famously substituted baroque, near-grotesque breeches of the time with simpler tailoring, donning them with ambitiously knotted cravats.
+The forefather of menswear as we know it, George 'Beau' Brummell famously substituted baroque, near-grotesque breeches of the time with simpler tailoring, donning them with ambitiously knotted cravats.
 For a little less extravagance, replace the cravat with a bow tie such as Rory Hutton’s flamboyant Manchuria, and perhaps even pair it with the matching pocket square.

 Style icon of the 1950s, and precursor of youth subcultures, James Dean’s cool and nonchalant style has been sought after ever since.
 Pair casual classics such as a white t-shirt and jeans and add a handmade leather belt to finish off your look.